EVA-3D/eva-main/docs/parts_explained.md

 ![](assets/[Face]%20Universal.png)

 ## Face
-Components that provide mounting for difeerent hotends on the universal front, there are also **face support** parts that provide additional mounting points for extra hotend stiffness and redirect air from the hotend fan away from the print
+Components that provide mounting for diferent hotends on the universal front, there are also **face support** parts that provide additional mounting points for extra hotend stiffness and redirect air from the hotend fan away from the print

 ![](assets/[Face]%20Mosquito.png)